stuartellis/sve-personal-website/content/articles/helmfile.md

 Helmfile is particularly useful for clusters that are temporary or should change rapidly as part of another process.
 For example, you might use it to configure development Kubernetes clusters on laptops, or as part of a CI process that deploys test clusters on demand.

-> This article is written for Helmfile 1.1.6 and above.
+> This article is written for Helmfile 1.1 and above.

 ## How It Works

-Each Helmfile configuration consists of one of more YAML files that describe a set of [Helm](https://helm.sh) releases.
+Each Helmfile configuration consists of one of more YAML files that describe a set of [Helm releases](https://helm.sh/docs/intro/using_helm/#three-big-concepts).
 These YAML files can include templating and lookups.
 You can define multiple [environments](https://helmfile.readthedocs.io/en/stable/#environment) within the same Helmfile configuration.

 > There is a [published YAML schema for Helmfile configuration](https://www.schemastore.org/helmfile.json), so that you can validate your configuration files with standard tools.

+Helmfile runs [Helm](https://helm.sh) and [Kustomize](https://kustomize.io/) to work with releases and kustomizations.
+It is designed to build on other existing tools and services as much as possible.
+The templating uses [the standard Go template package](https://pkg.go.dev/text/template) with functions from the [Sprig](https://masterminds.github.io/sprig/) library and [HCL](https://helmfile.readthedocs.io/en/stable/hcl_funcs/#standard-library).
+Helmfile includes the [vals](https://github.com/helmfile/vals) package to lookup values from [a wide range of data sources](https://github.com/helmfile/vals?tab=readme-ov-file#supported-backends), and it works with [SOPS](https://getsops.io/) by using the Helm plugin for [secrets](https://github.com/jkroepke/helm-secrets).

-Helmfile can use Helm charts from either remote repositories or the filesystem.
+Helmfile will use Helm charts from either remote repositories or the filesystem.
 It can also maintain [lockfiles](https://helmfile.readthedocs.io/en/stable/#deps) for the Helm charts from repositories.
 If you specify a version constraint for each chart in the configuration then Helmfile can resolve the exact version that is required for each chart.
 It writes these to a lockfile which you can store in version control.
 This ensures that the same versions are used consistently.

 > If you define more than one environment in a Helmfile configuration, you should have [a separate lockfile for each environment](https://helmfile.readthedocs.io/en/stable/advanced-features/#lockfile-per-environment).

-When you run Helmfile, it uses the configuration and the lockfile to generate the YAML for Helm releases, using templating and lookups to get values as needed.
-It only applies this generated configuration if you run the relevant commands.
-This means that you can develop a configuration and compare it with the deployed releases on the cluster without making any changes to the cluster.
+When you run Helmfile, it reads the configuration and the lockfile to generate the YAML for Helm releases, using templating and lookups to get values as needed.
+It only applies this generated configuration if you run the specific commands that change the state of the target cluster.
+This means that you can develop a configuration and compare it with the deployed releases on a target cluster without making any changes to the current state of that cluster.

 You can develop and apply targeted changes by specifying [selectors](https://helmfile.readthedocs.io/en/stable/#labels-overview).
-To use selectors, you set labels for either releases or for included files in the Helmfile configuration.
-You can then specify one or more selectors in Helmfile commands and it will generate YAML that only includes the relevant releases and configuration.
+To use selectors, ensure that your Helmfile configuration sets labels in release definitions and for included files.
+You can then specify one or more selectors in any Helmfile commands and they will generate YAML that only includes the relevant releases.

 If you need to deploy Kubernetes manifests that are not part of a Helm chart then you can specify a directory as a source, instead of the location of a Helm chart.
 The directory only needs to contain YAML files for the manifests and any kustomizations that you want to apply to them.
-Helmfile will automatically create a chart for the directory and generate a Helm release for it, alongside the Helm releases that it generates for charts.
+Helmfile will automatically create a temporary Helm chart for the directory and generate a release for it, alongside the Helm releases that it generates for existing charts.

-Helmfile runs Helm and Kustomize to work with releases and kustomizations.
-It is designed to build on other existing tools and services as much as possible.
-The templating uses [the standard Go template package](https://pkg.go.dev/text/template) with functions from the [Sprig](https://masterminds.github.io/sprig/) library and [HCL](https://helmfile.readthedocs.io/en/stable/hcl_funcs/#standard-library).
-Helmfile includes the [vals](https://github.com/helmfile/vals) package to lookup values from [a wide range of data sources](https://github.com/helmfile/vals?tab=readme-ov-file#supported-backends), and works with [SOPS](https://getsops.io/) by using the Helm plugin for [secrets](https://github.com/jkroepke/helm-secrets).

-> [Renovate supports Helmfile](https://docs.renovatebot.com/modules/manager/helmfile/), so that you can automate updating the Helm chart versions.

-Helmfile produces standard Helm releases, so it is compatible with other Kubernetes management tools.
+Helmfile runs Helm and produces standard Helm releases, so it is compatible with other Kubernetes management tools.
 Each Helmfile configuration only affects the Helm releases that it manages.
-This means that you can use multiple Helmfile configurations to manage different features on the same Kubernetes cluster, or use of a combination of Helmfile and other tools.
+This means that you can use multiple Helmfile configurations that each manage different features on the same Kubernetes cluster, or use of a combination of Helmfile and other tools.
 I would recommend only using one configuration for each namespace, to avoid issues.

-> Read the documentation on [Argo CD integration](https://helmfile.readthedocs.io/en/stable/#argocd-integration) if you would like to use Helmfile and Argo CD on the same Kubernetes clusters.
+> If you would like to use Helmfile and Argo CD on the same Kubernetes clusters, first read the documentation on [Argo CD integration](https://helmfile.readthedocs.io/en/stable/#argocd-integration).

 ## Quick Examples